govfresh/govfresh.github.io/_thoughts/2025-02-06-code-fork-in-the-road.md

 ## Git 101

 [Git](https://git-scm.com/) is a tool for managing code and working with other developers on software projects.
-A git repository is a place where project code, change history and related documentation is housed.
+A git repository is a place where project code, change history and related documentation are housed.

 The U.S. federal government hosts hundreds (thousands?) of code repositories on collaborative development platforms like [GitHub](https://github.com) and [GitLab](https:/gitlab.com).
 This code could be data, applications or even an entire website.